 Prior to joining the University, Teresa was a class teacher in primary schools in Norfolk.
 She came into teaching with a primary art education specialism, and developed this through her work in museum and gallery education departments, such as the Tate Gallery in London and the Sainsbury Centre for Visual Arts, Norwich.
-She also continues to work within local schools as a supply teacher.

 Key Research Interests

 Teresa is part of the Admissions team, reviewing applications and interviewing prospective candidates.
-She is also responsible for editing the Primary PGCE Partnership Post publication.